-Calmer House Gallery is established within Jolietís East Side National Register Historic District in a late 19th century structure where contemporary artistic visions can be seen in a traditional aesthetic setting.
-Our goal is to provide a venue for both established and emerging members of the photographic arts community.
-Four directors of the artist-run cooperative each present one show a year; visiting fine art photographers are selected by the board from recommendations by the gallery director.
+Calmer House Gallery was established within Jolietís East Side National Register Historic District in a late 19th century structure where contemporary artistic visions were shown in a traditional aesthetic setting.
+Our goal was to provide a venue for both established and emerging members of the photographic arts community.
+From December 2006 to February 2013 the gallery hosted showings for 29 different artists.
+Four directors of the artist-run cooperative each presented one show a year; visiting fine art photographers were selected by the board from recommendations by the gallery director.

 Calmer House was turned into 7 apartments and eventually 11 units.
 In 1979 Thomas and Susan Roach purchased the house from the owner for $500.
 It had been abandoned for two years and was condemned.
 The Roaches moved into the basement apartment in January of 1981.
 They were forced to move upstairs into the unfinished main floor after eye-level flood waters washed through the garden level in June.